bitbybyte/fantiadl/README.md

 # FantiaDL
 Download media and other data from Fantia fanclubs and posts.
-An email and password must be provided using the -e and -p arguments.
+An email and password must be provided using the -e and -p arguments or with a .netrc file.

 ```
 usage: fantiadl.py [options] url